Bathroom Fans, Electrical

 bathroom vent fan 8 lg

 The average bathroom fan uses right around 36 watts of energy.
-Thirty-six watts also translates to 120 volts and 0.3 amps, which is the average size and power usage of most residential bathroom fans.
+Thirty-six watts also translates to 120 volts and 0.3 amps, the average size and power usage of most residential bathroom fans.
 Average power can fluctuate depending on fan features and size.

 How Much Power Does a Bathroom Ventilation Fan Use?

-While the average bathroom ventilation fan with a simple light fixture uses 36 watts of energy, they can use anywhere from 10 to 50 watts depending on the type of fan you purchase.
+While the average bathroom ventilation fan with a simple light fixture uses 36 watts of energy, they can use anywhere from 10 to 50 watts, depending on the type of fan you purchase.

 • If, however, you only have a fan and no lights or heater, an extractor fan can use as little as 10 to 12 watts.

-A skilled electrician can hook your extractor fan up so that the heater, light, and fan components all have different control switches.
+A skilled electrician can hook your extractor fan up so that the heater, light, and fan components have different control switches.
 You can use all three simultaneously, or you can use only one at a time.

 How Many Watts Does an Average Fan Use?